+- (h) George R. Oliver

-- (h) Jürgen Tinggren(k) John D. Young
+- (k) John D. Young

 - (c) Michael E. Daniels

-- (f) Simone Menne
+- (f) Ayesha Khanna

-- (i) Mark Vergnano
+- (i) Jürgen Tinggren

 The election of each Director nominee requires the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting.
+Any nominee for Director who does not receive a majority of the votes cast is not elected to the Board.

 - 2. To ratify the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company and to authorize the Audit Committee of the Board of Directors to set the auditors' remuneration, which in each case, requires the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting. - 3.
 To authorize the Company and/or any subsidiary of the Company to make market purchases of Company shares, which requires the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting. - 4.
-To determine the price range at which the Company can re-allot shares that it holds as treasury shares (Special Resolution), which requires the affirmative vote of at least 75% of the votes properly cast (in person or by proxy) at the Annual General Meeting. - 5.
-To approve, in a non-binding advisory vote, the compensation of the named executive officers, which will be considered approved with the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting.
+To determine the price range at which the Company can re-allot shares that it holds as treasury shares (Special Resolution), which requires the affirmative vote of at least 75% of the votes properly cast (in person or by proxy) at the Annual General Meeting.

+- 5. To approve, in a non-binding advisory vote, the compensation of the named executive officers, which will be considered approved with the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting.
 The advisory vote on executive compensation is non-binding, meaning that our Board of Directors will not be obligated to take any compensation actions or to adjust our executive compensation programs or policies as a result of the vote. - 6.
-To approve the authorization for the Board of Directors to issue shares up to 33% of its issued share capital, which requires the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting. - 7.
+To provide, in a non-binding advisory vote, shareholder feedback regarding the frequency of the non-binding advisory vote on compensation of the named executive officers.
+This advisory vote is non-binding, meaning that our Board will not be obligated to take any actions or to adjust the frequency of the advisory vote on executive compensation as a result of the vote.
+Although the vote is non-binding, our Board of Directors and the Compensation and Talent Development Committee will review the voting results and consider the feedback obtained through this process in making future decisions about the frequency of the advisory vote on executive compensation. - 7.
+To approve the authorization for the Board of Directors to issue shares up to 20% of its issued share capital, which requires the affirmative vote of a majority of the votes properly cast (in person or by proxy) at the Annual General Meeting. - 8.
 To approve the authorization for the Board of Directors to issue shares for cash up to a maximum of approximately 5% of issued share capital without applying statutory preemption rights (Special Resolution), which requires the affirmative vote of at least 75% of the votes properly cast (in person or by proxy) at the Annual General Meeting.